Contact Us Directly

 In rare cases, however, a device may have a separate delay which causes it to fall out of sync.
 If a speaker has an unexpected amount of additional latency, audio may not be heard in perfect sync.
 You can correct this using the controls in Airfoil's "Advanced Speaker Options" window.

 The sliders in this window can be used to manually offset the sync between devices:

 The controls in the "Advanced Speaker Options" window provide a constant latency adjustment, and are remembered between launches of Airfoil.
 With a bit of trial and error, you may be able to adjust settings to get perfect sync.

 If a device has a fluctuating amount of latency, these sliders won't be able to correct things permanently.
 This can occur when there's an issue with the local network, interference from other sources, or an issue with the device itself.
-When these problems arise, it may be impossible to sync multiple outputs.← Airfoil for Mac Support
+When these problems arise, it may be impossible to sync multiple outputs.← Airfoil Support